BruhMan5thFlo/cewler/README.md

 # cewler
-Automates cewl and rsmangler tools.
-See https://github.com/digininja for more info
+Automates and combines cewl and rsmangler tools in one script.

-    usage: bash cewler target.com
+    (See https://github.com/digininja for more info)

+    Usage: cewler.sh <target-site-url>

 Will prompt you to run rsmangler which is optional - permutations is off for speed (and to not crush memory).